RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Dodgeball/Dodgeball.md

 	![screenshot](dodge-ball-test.png)

-+ Add more code to your ball sprite, so that they moves across all 3 platforms.
++ Add more code to your ball sprite, so that they move across all 3 platforms.

 	![screenshot](dodge-ball-more-motion.png)